FCC nixes proposal that would’ve allowed cellphone calls on planes

 AMD buys Nitero wireless VR startup

 The Federal Communications Commission doesn’t want to hear you gabbing on your smartphone while on commercial flights.
-FCC Chairman Ajit Pai wants some quite time while hurtling through the air in a metal tube, and he thinks the majority of America likely agrees, so today he sent out an order ending the proceeding begun in 2013 that would see rules around cellphone use in-air relaxed.
+FCC Chairman Ajit Pai wants some quiet time while hurtling through the air in a metal tube, and he thinks the majority of America likely agrees, so today he sent out an order ending the proceeding begun in 2013 that would see rules around cellphone use in-air relaxed.

 To be clear, this isn’t about using your mobile devices while in the sky – it’s strictly about talking on them during phone or VOIP calls while you’re flying.
 Here’s Pai’s (fairly personal) official statement on the matter: